Davingsdev/Pay/README.md

 # Pay
-Payment with Flutterwave's API...deafult drop in UI
+Payment with Flutterwave's API...deafult drop-in UI

-Would be converting the default Drop in UI to custom UI
+Would be converting the default Drop-in UI to custom UI

 # Todo

 * Fixed classes arrangement
-* Work on payment app
+* Work on the payment app
 * Make new changes
-* Use latest architecture
+* Use the latest architecture
-* Add stronger secuirity
+* Add stronger security

 # Issues Faced